Criminal Defense & DWI/DUI

 New Hampshire DUI Legal Limit of .08 Percent BAC

 New Hampshire, like most states, limits a driver’s legal blood alcohol concentration (BAC) to .08 percent.
 If you drive a car, ride a motorcycle, or otherwise operate a vehicle with a BAC of .08 percent or more, you face arrest and prosecution for DUI.
 Although alcohol affects everyone differently, it can take as few as one or two drinks to reach a BAC of .08 percent.
 The BAC limits for underage drivers and commercial drivers is even lower.

 If a police officer pulls you over and suspects that you have been drinking, he may ask you to submit to a chemical test to determine your BAC.
 The most common of these is an Intoxilyzer 5000 breath test.
 Because of New Hampshire’s implied consent law, you must take the test if you want to avoid automatic penalties.
 If you refuse to submit to chemical testing, your license will be automatically suspended from six months to two years, depending on your prior motor vehicle history.
-Our DWI attorneys are certified breath test instrument operators, and have a comprehensive understanding of the Intoxilyzer 5000 and its weaknesses.
+Our New Hampshire DWI attorneys are certified breath test instrument operators, and have a comprehensive understanding of the Intoxilyzer 5000 and its weaknesses.

 The Punishment for a DWI/DUI Conviction Can Be Harsh

 One of the most common questions asked is what kind of punishment will I be facing if convicted of a DUI in New Hampshire?
 The penalties for a DWI conviction vary from case to case, but generally depend on a few significant factors, including:

 - The driver’s BAC concentration;